 In March 2019, Erika L. Ewing, the ACTOR was invited to perform an original monologue she wrote about impacts of emotional abuse and journey to self-love at the Women of the World Festival (WOW) at the world-famous Apollo Theater in Harlem.

 In observance of April National Sexual Assault and Child Abuse, Awareness Month Got To Stop partnered with the National Pan-Hellenic Council of NYC.
-We offered free community trainings facilitated by Kim Dennis Walker from the NYS Office of Children Services.
+We offered free community workshops facilitated by Kim Dennis Walker from the NYS Office of Children Services.
 Community-based organizations and political leaders participated in our Anti-Human Trafficking Rally, Youth Poster Party, and Got To Stop Trafficking Walk.

 Erika is radical about social change for the greater good, "by any means and artistic medium necessary."